robert-j-webb/stackedit/safe eval.md

 So Safe Eval is safe!
 You can confidently run code from users by restricting their  JS to a small, pure, mathematical instruction set.

 You might be thinking at this point:

 >Well great, I guess it’s somewhat safe to run eval on a purely mathematical expression.
 But why would I want to do that?
 There is no input to the expression, so why not just serve up the result?
 Why calculate a formula on the client at all?

+Your correct.
 Arithmetic eval is the second step of the function I’m proposing.
-The first step is providing inputs into the formula via interpolation.
+The first step is providing variables into the formula via interpolation.

 >What!
 Why would you ever need to do that!
 There's no valid use case for this!